 Demand for coronavirus cleaning products remains at an all-time high.
-From Clorox Wipes to hand sanitizer, as more businesses reopen Americans are looking to clean and disinfect their workplaces and homes.
+As more businesses and schools reopen, Americans are looking to clean and disinfect their offices, cars, and homes.

 - Hand sanitizer shortage: Where to buy hand sanitizer